-The two digital modes are the same except for "Digital No-Pullup" the passive pull-up resistor is turned off and for "Digital With Pullup" it is turned on.
+The two digital modes are the same except for "Digital No-Pullup" the passive pullup resistor is turned off and for "Digital With Pullup" it is turned on.
 The no-pullup option is useful for connecting to digital circuits (3.3v or 5v) that supply the input voltage.
 The with pullup option turns on a weak pull up to 12v (actually nearer 7-8v because of the input design).
 This is useful for directly connecting volt free contacts such as relay contacts or switches.
 They are connected between the pin (P) and ground (0v).

 To use as inputs, make sure the output drive is off or the NPN transistor will drive the output low.
 The NPN transistor can sink about 100mA.

-The analogue modes convert the input volts to a digital number in the range 0-4095 (12-bit conversion).
-The input voltage range is selectable for 4.096v (Analog Ref4) and 5v (Analog Ref5).
+The analogue mode converts the input voltage to a digital number in the range 0-1023 (10-bit conversion).
+The input voltage range is 0-3.3v.